Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 Utah State Stats and Trends

-- The Aggies have covered the spread twice this year when underdogs by 3.5 points or more (in four chances).
+- The Aggies have covered the spread twice this season when underdogs by 3.5 points or more (in four chances).

-- Utah State's games this season have hit the over on two of six set point totals (33.3%).
+- Utah State's games this year have gone over the total in two out of six opportunities (33.3%).

-- Utah State is 3-2 against the spread and 4-1 overall in games when it puts up more than 19.5 points.
+- Utah State is 3-2 against the spread and 4-1 overall when the team puts up more than 19.5 points.

-- When Utah State picks up over 287.2 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that Utah State amasses more than 287.2 yards, the team is 3-3 against the spread and 4-2 overall.

-- This year the Aggies have turned the ball over 10 times, two more than the Rams' takeaways (8).
+- The Aggies have turned the ball over 10 times this season, two more turnovers than the Rams have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.